nadamspueblo/domhelper/README.md

 # DOM Helper
-Document Object Model (DOM) Helper is a very simple library of functions to help students new to programming develop web apps using a small set of easy to use functions
+Document Object Model (DOM) Helper is a very simple library of functions to help students new to programming develop web apps using a small set of easy to use functions.
+This is a work in progress.

 # Setup
 1. Create a basic html document with a ```<body>``` element.